Gruyère cheese: Natural holes in cheese

 The presence of holes in cheeses such as Gruyère and Emmental was long thought to be due to bacterial activity in the mass of the cheese.
-In the 21st century it was discovered that it was due to microscopic hay dust that got into the milk during milking.
-Bacteria formed around the dust particles and produced gases which caused the characteristic holes.
+In the 21st century, researchers discovered that it also was due in part to microscopic hay dust that got into the milk during milking.
+Bacteria formed around the dust particles and produced gases, which caused the characteristic holes.
 In addition to their traditionally favoured appearance, the holes, if not too small, have the beneficial effect of preventing gaps and cracks in the block of cheese from forming.
-There was some suggestion in the past of a variable effect; Emmental cheese made from summer milk had smaller holes than winter cheese—the cows ate hay in winter, but grass with less dust in summer.
+Some suggestion in the past indicated a variable effect; Emmental cheese made from summer milk had smaller holes than winter cheese—the cows ate hay in winter, but grass with less dust in summer.
 Modern production techniques and milking machines are less susceptible to hay dust, and indeed 21st-century Swiss cheeses have fewer and smaller holes.

 Holes can be restored to their former size and prevalence by adding hay flower powder to the milk; this is done in Germany and France, but such additives are forbidden in Swiss cheeses.